 - Establish the Company’s general compensation philosophy and oversee and approve the development, adoption and implementation of compensation policies and programs that function to attract, motivate, and retain the Company’s executive talent and its leadership pipeline, and assess whether such policies and programs establish appropriate incentives.

-- Oversee and periodically review (including conducting a risk assessment, if deemed appropriate by the Committee) the material risks arising from or related to the Company’s compensation policies and practices including, without limitation, those applicable to the CEO and the Executive Officers, and evaluate whether such policies and practices create risks that are reasonably likely to have a material adverse effect on the company.
+- Oversee and periodically review (including conducting a risk assessment, if deemed appropriate by the Committee) the material risks arising from or related to the Company’s compensation policies and practices including, without limitation, those applicable to the CEO and the Executive Officers, and evaluate whether such policies and practices create risks that are reasonably likely to have a material adverse effect on the Company.
+2

 - Review and approve corporate goals and objectives relevant to the compensation of the CEO, evaluate the performance of the CEO in light of those goals and objectives on an annual basis, and, based on this evaluation, recommend the compensation level of the CEO for approval by the independent members of the Board.

-- Review and approve corporate goals and objectives relevant to the compensation of the Executive Officers, evaluate the performance of the Executive Officers in light of those goals and objectives on an annual basis, and, based on this evaluation and after considering the CEO’s recommendations, set the compensation level of the Executive Officers
+- Review and approve corporate goals and objectives relevant to the compensation of the Executive Officers, evaluate the performance of the Executive Officers in light of those goals and objectives on an annual basis, and, based on this evaluation and after considering the CEO’s recommendations, set the compensation level of the Executive Officers.

 - Review and approve recommended changes to the target total annual compensation of any Executive Officer.
 Changes subject to the review and approval of the Committee pursuant to this Section 2(e) may include changes to such person’s annual base salary, bonus and other annual incentives, or options, equity grants and participation in supplemental executive retirement plans or other long-term incentive compensation plans.

 - Review and recommend to the independent members of the Board employment agreements or other severance arrangements, including change-in-control provisions, plans or agreements, for the CEO, and any amendments, supplements or policy modifications thereto.
-Review and approve employment agreements or other severance arrangements, including change-in-control provisions, plans or agreements, for Executive Officers, and any amendments, supplements or policy modifications thereto.
+Review and approve employment agreements or other severance arrangements, including change-in-control provisions, plans or agreements, for current and prospective Executive Officers, and any amendments, supplements or policy modifications thereto.

 - Review and recommend to the Board amendments, as needed, to the Company’s stock ownership guidelines for the CEO, Named Executive Officers (as defined in Securities and Exchange Commission Regulation S-K Item 402(a)(3)) and directors.
 Periodically assess progress toward, and compliance with, the Company’s stock ownership guidelines.